Brazil travel advice

 • stay on marked trails and consider hiring an experienced guide from a reputable company

-Power shortages occur regularly in major cities.
+Power outages occur regularly in major cities.
 Transport and business services can be disrupted.
 Most large hotels are equipped with a generator.

 Road safety